libuv/libuv/docs/src/fs.rst

     Equivalent to :man:`realpath(3)` on Unix.
 Windows uses `GetFinalPathNameByHandle <https://msdn.microsoft.com/en-us/library/windows/desktop/aa364962(v=vs.85).aspx>`_.

     .. warning::
-        This function has certain platform specific caveats that were discovered when used in Node.
+        This function has certain platform-specific caveats that were discovered when used in Node.

         * macOS and other BSDs: this function will fail with UV_ELOOP if more than 32 symlinks are found while resolving the given path.
 This limit is hardcoded and cannot be sidestepped.